Azure/avdaccelerator/workload/docs/horizonlzaccelerator-nextgen/readme.md

 Disaster recovery for Horizon workloads should be viewed from the perspective of the users.
 Where a user is being delivered Horizon-based desktops or published applications from a particular location, contingencies should be made to provide equivalent services from a separate location.

-With Horizon Edge deployments in Next Gen, Providers, Service Principals and Sites can be used for scaling out an environment.
-Providers are supported hypervisors and cloud platforms that offer the necessary resource capacity to provision and deliver desktops and applications to end users.
-Multiple Service Principals are required for Azure deployments larger than 1,000 VMs or users.
-Sites are a logical grouping of Horizon Edge(s) to define from where end users can source capacity.

 A remote-first approach that relies on physical desktops is challenging and introduces many operational and security concerns.
 Providing disaster recovery for physical desktops is difficult, especially when combined with the need for the flexibility of a remote-first experience.

 By contrast, Horizon allows flexibility for providing disaster recovery to desktops and applications.